JGoyd/Apple-Silicon-A17-Flaw/README.md

 This report documents a critical silicon-level hardware flaw in Apple’s **A17 Pro (D84AP)** chip used in the **iPhone 15 Pro Max**.
 The flaw involves a **shared I2C4 bus** connecting both the **Secure Enclave Processor (SPU)** and the **digitizer controller**.
 If the shared bus experiences electrical degradation or instability, both systems fail simultaneously—leading to complete device failure.

-This condition causes the device to become **unbootable**, **unresponsive to touch**, and permanently inoperable, even under production firmware with no physical damage or tampering.
+This condition causes the device to temporarily enter an unstable state, where the Secure Enclave fails to initialize and the digitizer reports invalid data.
+Although the device recovers and remains operable, the associated rose log pruning during failure clears most traces before diagnostic data can be captured.

 ---